GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    polygon by adding selected corners (modifiers **+xl**\ \|\ **r**\ \|\ *x0* or **+yb**\ \|\ **t**\ \|\ *y0*).
    Finally, to match :doc:`psxy` we have added the option **-T** for specifying no data input.

+*  :doc:`trend1d` can now fit mixed polynomial and Fourier series models, as well as allowing models with just some terms in a polynomial or the Fourier series, including plain cosine or sine series terms.
+Modifiers have been added to specify data origin and fundamental period instead of defaulting to the data mid-point and data range, respectively.

 A few supplement modules have new features as well:

 *  :doc:`mgd77track <supplements/mgd77/mgd77track>` adds the **-Gn**\ *gap* option to